 5 | Protein

 Amino acids are also the basic substances that make up proteins in the body.
-Since sprouts are packed with amino acids, it makes sense that they would be packed with high amounts of protein as well.
-Sprout varieties that are the highest in protein are bean sprouts, especially lentils.
-Sunflower seed sprouts also contain one of the highest protein levels as well.
+Since sprouts are rich in amino acids, it makes sense that they would also be high in protein.
+The sprout varieties highest in protein are bean sprouts, especially lentil sprouts.
+Sunflower seed sprouts also contain one of the highest protein levels.

-According to recent research, sprouts, in general, have been connected to benefits for the heart, bones, and detoxification pathways.
-And as we will see a little bit later, some sprout types actually have anti-cancer substances within them.
+According to recent research, sprouts in general have been linked to benefits for the heart, bones, and detoxification pathways.
+And as we will see a little later, some sprout types actually contain anti-cancer compounds.

 Four of the Most Popular and Easy-to-Grow Sprout Varieties